-- In addition to a license, must also have permit for your pushcart.
-There is no limit on licenses, but the limited number of permits (3,000 city-wide) makes it very difficult to obtain one.
-Each person may have only one permit. - May not vend on any of approx. 120 restricted streets (see list) - Must abide by NYC Health Code regulations governing restaurants, as well as 20 special regulations for mobile food vendors.
-One person at cart must have taken the Health Dept. food protection course.
+- May not vend on any of approx. 120 restricted streets (see list) - Must abide by NYC Health Code regulations governing restaurants, as well as 20 special regulations for mobile food vendors.
+One person at cart must have taken the Health Dept. food protection course. - Limit on licenses (853 city-wide) makes it nearly impossible to obtain one - except for military veterans, who are not included in the cap.